DanielSantDev/Hardware-Lab/README.md

-### **Hardware Lab**
+# **Playing wiht Arduino**

- * Hardware lab exam.
-Solving problems using the C language, through the Arduino platform.
+## Hardware lab exam.
+Solving problems using the **C/C++ language**, through the Arduino platform.

- * You can use Tinkercad to emulate the Arduino.
+## How to run the algorithm?
+#  You'll need to use the Tinkercad to emulate the Arduino, or instead you can download **Arduino IDE** in Microsoft Store and connect your arduino with the plataform, and then run the programs.